 On June 9, 1944, 240 Beacon was acquired from Katharine Abbott by the Massachusetts School of Physiotherapy.
 That same month, it applied for (and subsequently received) permission to convert 240 Beacon from a dwelling into a school.
 The school remained there until 1957, by which time it had expanded to include a physiotherapy clinic.

-On March 7, 1958, Harold L. Levin, trustee, foreclosed on a mortgage given by the school and sold 240 Beacon to architect Saul E. Moffie, who also owned 236-238 Beacon, which he had remodeled into twenty apartments in 1950-1951.
+On March 7, 1958, Harold L. Levin, trustee, foreclosed on a mortgage given by the school and sold 240 Beacon to architect and real estate developer Saul E. Moffie, who also owned 236-238 Beacon, which he had remodeled into twenty apartments in 1950-1951.

 That same month, Saul Moffie applied for (and subsequently received) permission to convert 240 Beacon from a school into seven apartments.
 On the same day, he also applied for (and received) permission to cut doors between 236-238 and 240 Beacon, combining the three houses into one property and eliminating the entrance at 240 Beacon.
-It appears that it was at this time that mansard and dormers of 240 Beacon were modernized and a penthouse was added (or expanded) covering western two-thirds of the house.
+It appears that it was at this time that the front entrance of 240 Beacon was lowered to street level, the mansard and dormers were modernized, and a penthouse was added (or expanded) covering western two-thirds of the house.